zodern/meteor-up/README.md

 ### Other Utility Commands

-* `mup reconfig` - reconfigure app with new environment variables and Meteor settings
+* `mup reconfig` - reconfigures app with new environment variables, Meteor settings, and it updates the start script
 * `mup stop` - stop the app
 * `mup start` - start the app
 * `mup restart` - restart the app